emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 3: Demand Distribution* |

-TODO: Fit those to distributions.

-### Lead Time
+Lead time is the time between order place time and retailer pick time.
 Figure 4 illustrates lead time distributions.
-Lead time for both products is around 19 days.
+Lead time for both products is average around 19 days and CoV is less than 50%.

-Note that lead time is the time between order place time and retailer pick time.
+We assume that lead time is 19 days for both products.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/lead_time_distribution.png) |
 |:--:|